 On May 9, 2023, we announced that our board of directors had amended our share repurchase program to authorize the repurchase of an additional 5,000,000 shares of our common stock, for a total share repurchase authorization of 9,000,000 shares of our common stock, inclusive of amounts previously authorized.
 Our share repurchase program has no expiration date.
 The shares are expected to be repurchased from time to time through privately negotiated transactions or open market transactions, including pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act or by any combination of such methods.
 The manner, price, number and timing of share repurchases will be subject to a variety of factors, including market conditions and applicable SEC rules.
-During the year ended December 31, 2023, and 2022, under our share repurchase program, we repurchased 2,001,338 shares of our common stock at a weighted average purchase price of \$10.18 per share for an aggregate purchase price of \$15.7 million, respectively.
-During the three months ended December 31, 2023, under our share repurchase program, we repurchased 1,000,000 shares of our common stock at a weighted average price of \$5.15 per share for an aggregate purchase price of \$5.2 million.
-As of December 31, 2023, there remained 4,157,916 shares authorized for repurchase under our share repurchase program.
+During the year ended December 31, 2023, and 2022, under our share repurchase program, we repurchased 2,001,338 shares of our common stock at a weighted average purchase price of \$5.12 per share for an aggregate purchase price of \$10.2 million, respectively.
+During the three months ended December 31, 2023, under our share repurchase program, we repurchase of our common stock at a weighted average purchase program, we repurchase of our common stock at a weighted average purchase price of \$10.18 per share for an aggregate purchase price of \$15.7 million, respectively.
+During the three months ended December 31, 2023, under our share repurchase program, we repurchased 1,000,000 shares of our common stock at a weighted average purchase program, we repurchase of our common stock at a weighted our share repurchase of \$1,2023, there remained 4,157,916 shares authorized for repurchase under our share repurchase program.

 Our board of directors also authorized the repurchase of shares of restricted common stock granted to employees and directors for tax withholding purposes.
-During the year ended December 31, 2023, and 2022, pursuant to such authorization, we repurchased from employees 36,916 shares of our common stock at a weighted average purchase price of \$6.40 for an aggregate purchase price of \$0.2 million and 69,039 shares of our common stock at a weighted average purchase price of \$11.94 for an aggregate purchase price of \$0.8 million, respectively.
+During the year ended December 31, 2023, and 2022, pursuant to such authorization, we repurchased from employees 36,916 shares of our common stock at a weighted average purchase price of \$6.40 for an aggregate purchase price of \$0.2 million and 69,039 shares of our common stock at a weighted average purchase price of \$1.94 for an aggregate purchase price of \$0.8 million, respectively.
 No shares were repurchased for tax withholding purposes during the three months ended December 31, 2023.